 The idea of the smartphone (1926-1968): The story goes that Nikola Tesla described the basic idea of the modern smartphone all the way back in 1926.
 In 1968, Theodore Paraskevakos began developing methods to transmit data through telephone lines.
 He demonstrated such a device in 1971 while working at Boeing.

 First smartphone (1994): The first smartphone prototype was the Angler by Frank Canova.
-It became the IBM Simon Personal Communicator, which officially launch in 1994.
+It became the IBM Simon Personal Communicator, which officially launched in 1994.
 The device made phone calls as well as sent and received faxes, emails, and pages.
-It cost $899 ($1,435 adjusted for inflation).
+It cost $899 ($1,435 when adjusted for inflation).
 It had a touchscreen and a stylus, making it the first smartphone with those features as well.

 Ericsson R380 (the other first smartphone)(2001): This was the first smartphone marketed and sold as a smartphone.
 It ran a Symbian-based OS.

 The first modern smartphone (2007): This is a tough one because some believe the modern smartphone era started at different times.
 Most credit the original iPhone back in 2007 with catapulting smartphones into the modern era.
 We’ll give honorable mentions to Blackberry along with the HTC Touch.

 Connectivity firsts dominated the early days of the smartphone.
 Most of this innovation took place before the first iPhone.
 Unfortunately, due to poor record keeping and a lack of interest in the smartphone field at the time, we don’t know lot of exact dates anymore.
 This information was surprisingly difficult to find.
 If we made any mistakes, please leave a comment with a source and let us know so we can fix it!